-- In 2008, SDG&E introduced its Solar Energy Project to bring 100 MW of local solar energy within the San Diego Region.6 - SDG&E negotiated, signed, and received approval for 5 power purchase agreements with solar developers that are contingent on the construction of a new factory in San Diego to manufacture solar panels.
-This new factory will create over 450 new jobs and 1000 indirect jobs for the San Diego region.7 - As the administrator of the New Solar Homes Partnership ("NSHP"), SDG&E has provided over \$7,055,819 in incentives to encourage the construction of new, energy efficient solar homes.
-This partnership offers builders/developers/solar contractors generous financial incentives for energy-saving photovoltaic installations.8 - To date SDG&E has interconnected over 15,000 PV systems for NEM customers in its service territory totaling over 125 MW of solar production. - With respect to the NEM program, SDG&E recently proposed a Network Use Charge in Phase 2 of its General Rate Case application (A.11-10-002) to craft a more sustainable and fair rate design to accommodate rooftop solar energy usage and to ensure that there is a fair and sustainable market for solar power for San Diego in the long term.
+- In 2008, SDG&E introduced its Solar Energy Project to bring 100 MW of local solar energy within the San Diego Region. - SDG&E negotiated, signed, and received approval for 27 power purchase agreements ("PPAs") with solar developers, six of which were contingent on the construction of a new factory in San Diego to manufacture solar panels.
+This new factory will create over 450 direct jobs and 1,000 indirect jobs for the San Diego region. - As the administrator of the New Solar Homes Partnership ("NSHP"), SDG&E has provided over \$10,000,000 in incentives to encourage the construction of new, energy efficient solar homes.
+This partnership offers builders/developers/solar contractors generous financial incentives for energy-saving photovoltaic installations. - To date SDG&E has interconnected over 23,770 PV systems for NEM customers in its service territory, totaling over 175 MW of solar production. - With respect to the NEM program, SDG&E is actively participating in the Residential Rate Reform OIR (R.12-06-013) to craft a sustainable and cost-based rate design to accommodate rooftop solar energy usage.
+To that end, SDG&E is collaborating with solar stakeholders with the goal of developing a business model and rate structure that would support long-term growth in the rooftop solar market.